Email Ticketing System: How It Turns Support Mail Into Tickets

 A shared inbox feels simple, but the hidden costs add up.
 Agents waste time checking whether someone already replied.
 Customers get duplicate (or zero) responses.
 Managers have no visibility into workload, response times, or recurring issues.

-An email ticketing system like Jitbit Helpdesk fixes all of that without forcing your customers to change anything -- they keep emailing you exactly the way they always have.
+Dedicated software like our on-prem and cloud helpdesk fixes all of that without forcing your customers to change anything - they keep emailing you exactly the way they always have.
 Your team gets a structured, searchable, automated workflow behind the scenes.